 Breaking Psychological Dependence Through Addiction Treatment

-Treatment programs help you overcome the mental dependency by helping your brain begin to heal.
+Addiction treatment programs help you overcome mental dependency by helping your brain begin to heal.
 Different methods, like cognitive-behavioral therapy, help you replace old behaviors with new, healthier ones.
 The dependence comes from the habit loop, which creates very intense cravings.
 The more you react to situations in a new, healthy way, the more the old habit loop begins to break.

-There are different medications that help subdue cravings, but they don’t get to the root of the problem.
+Different medications help subdue cravings, but they don’t get to the root of the problem.
 Holistic therapy is where true recovery from this mental dependency can begin.
 Methods like mindfulness meditation, yoga, and exercise help break the loop.
-These types of treatments help you begin to learn how to deal with these emotions, thoughts, and cravings in a healthy way.
+These treatments help you begin to learn how to deal with these emotions, thoughts, and cravings in a healthy way.

 People believe mindfulness meditation is the absence of thought, but this is a common misconception.
 Being mindful is simply noting and acknowledging the thoughts that arise.
 As you continue to practice this, you begin to see that these thoughts are just sensations of the mind.
 As with any sensation, you’ll see that they aren’t permanent, and they’ll eventually pass.